Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Preliminary

 \subsection{Generalized $F$-signature of invariant subrings}

-Let $G$ be a finite subgroup of $\GL(d,k)$ which contains no pseudo-reflections and $S\coloneqq k[[x_1,\cdots,x_d]]$ be a power series ring.
+Let $G$ be a finite subgroup of $\GL(d,k)$ which contains no pseudo-reflections except the identity, and $S\coloneqq k[[x_1,\cdots,x_d]]$ be a power series ring.
 We assume that the order of $G$ is coprime to $p=\mathrm{char}\;k$.
 We denote the invariant subring of $S$ under the action of $G$ by $R\coloneqq S^G$.
 In order to determine the dual $F$-signature of a finitely generated $R$-module $M$, we have to know about the structure of ${}^eM$ (for instance, the direct sum decomposition of ${}^eM$, the asymptotic behavior of the multiplicities of direct summands, etc).
-To achieve this, we use the results of generalized $F$-signature of the invariant subrings \cite{HN}.
+To achieve this, we use the results of the generalized $F$-signature of invariant subrings \cite{HN}.

-For a positive characteristic Noetherian ring, K.~Smith and M.~van den Bergh introduced the notion of finite $F$-representation type \cite{SVdB}.
+For a positive characteristic Noetherian ring, K.~Smith and M.~Van den Bergh introduced the notion of finite $F$-representation type \cite{SVdB}.
 This notion is a characteristic $p$ analogue of the notion of finite representation type.
 The definition of finite $F$-representation type is the following.

-\begin{dfn}[\cite{SVdB}] We say that $R$ has finite $F$-representation type $($or FFRT for short$)$ by $\calN$ if there exists a finite set $\calN$ of isomorphism classes of indecomposable finitely generated $R$-modules, such that for every $e\in\mathbb{N}$, the $R$-module ${}^eR$ is isomorphic to a finite direct sum of elements of $\calN$. \end{dfn}
+\begin{definition}[\cite{SVdB}] We say that $R$ has finite $F$-representation type $($or FFRT for short$)$ by $\calN$ if there exists a finite set $\calN$ of isomorphism classes of indecomposable finitely generated $R$-modules, such that for every $e\in\mathbb{N}$, the $R$-module ${}^eR$ is isomorphic to a finite direct sum of elements of $\calN$. \end{definition}

 For example, a power series ring $S$ has FFRT by $\{S\}$ (cf. Kunz's theorem \cite{Kun}) and FFRT is inherited by a direct summand \cite{SVdB}.
-Thus, the invariant subring $R$ also has FFRT.
+Thus, an invariant subring $R$ also has FFRT.
 More explicitly, we have the next proposition.